coder/backstage-plugins/plugins/backstage-plugin-coder/docs/guides/sdk-recommendations.md

 Note that all of these functions will throw an error if the user is not authenticated.

-#### The `backstageUtilities` property

-This property contains general-purpose methods that you might want to use alongside the Coder SDK.

-Right now, the property contains the following methods:

-- `unlinkCoderAccount` - Logs out the current user
-- `registerSessionToken` - Loads a new Coder session token into the SDK

 ### Accessing the SDK through `useCoderQuery`